 Property and equipment is stated at cost less accumulated depreciation.
-Depreciation is calculated using a straight line method based on the estimated useful lives of the related assets, ranging from threeto five years.
+Depreciation is calculated using a straight line method based on the estimated useful lives of the related assets, ranging from three years to five years.

 Goodwill and Purchased Intangible Assets